kevinrsebastian/AndroidBoilerplate/README.md

 then placed in the app instrumentation folder, where it works fine.
 An alternative would be to add the feature instrumentation module directory as sourceSets in app `build.gradle`.
 But that defeats the purpose, as the actual Hilt module still needs to be non-internal to be detected.

+* Related to the issue above, feature module test utilities are not being detected in app module tests.
+To avoid code duplication, the test module has been introduced as a [workaround](https://treatwell.engineering/mock-factory-for-android-testing-in-multi-module-system-7654f45808be).
+This module holds the common test utilities used by other modules.
+A [potential fix](https://issuetracker.google.com/issues/139438142) is currently in development.
+Check this [article](http://michaelevans.org/blog/2019/09/21/stop-repeating-yourself-sharing-test-code-across-android-modules/) for more information.

 * It is recommended to test RoomDB DAOs in instrumentation, which worked when the project was still a monolith in app module.
 When converted to a modular structure, these instrumentation tests in feature modules are no longer